 At the start of puberty, a lot of hormones are released into the body.
 One of these hormones is testosterone.
 Both boys and girls have testosterone and other related hormones called androgens, but boys have more of them.
 Androgens affect oil glands in the skin of the face, neck, back, shoulders and chest.
 They make the glands grow bigger and produce more oil (sebum).

 Self-help strategies for acne

 Suggestions to manage acne include:

-- Cleansing – cleansers specifically developed for acne-prone skin can help.
+- Cleansing – using cleansers specifically developed for acne-prone skin can help.
 Try washing the affected areas twice per day.
 Don’t overdo it.
 Too much cleansing can cause other skin problems, such as dryness or skin irritations.
 Try to keep hair clean and off the face and neck, as oil from the hair can make acne worse.

 - Make up – choose water-based, oil-free products where possible to avoid worsening acne by clogging the pores with oils or powder.
 Make up should be thoroughly removed before going to bed.

 - Don’t squeeze – picking and squeezing pimples can make it worse and lead to scarring.

 - Diet – there is now more evidence that a low-GI diet may help some people with acne.
 Many people think that lollies or chocolate cause pimples.
 Research has not shown any strong link with these foods, but if you notice that eating certain foods causes pimples for you, try avoiding them.